ArdiaD/PeerPerformance/README.md

 3) You assume all risk for the use of `PeerPerformance`.

 Ardia, D., Boudt, K. (2018).
-The peer performance ratios of hedge funds_.
+The peer performance ratios of hedge funds.
 _Journal of Banking and Finance_ **87**, pp.351-368.
 [https://doi.org/10.1016/j.jbankfin.2017.10.014](https://doi.org/10.1016/j.jbankfin.2017.10.014)
 [https://doi.org/10.2139/ssrn.2000901 ](https://doi.org/10.2139/ssrn.2000901)